What are my rights if I’m fired?

-Your employer does not have to tell you why you are being fired or laid off permanently.
+Your employer does not have to tell you why you’re being fired or laid off permanently.
 But in most cases, your employer must give you notice in writing.

 There are 2 ways that an employer can give you notice:

 1. Your employer can tell you that they will be letting you go on a day in the future.
-You are expected to work until that day.
+You’re expected to work until that day.
 This is called “working notice”.

-2. Or, your employer can let you go right away.
-But they have to pay you the money you would have earned if they had given you working notice.
-This money is called “termination pay”or “pay in lieu of notice”.
+2. Or your employer can let you go right away.
+But they must pay you the money you would have earned if they had given you working notice.
+This money is called “termination pay” or “pay in lieu of notice”.

 ESA notice periods

-8 years but less than 9 years 8 weeks
+8 years or more but less than 9 years 8 weeks

 The Ministry of Labour can enforce only these minimum notice periods.
-If you want more than this, you have to sue your employer in court.
+If you want more than this, you must sue your employer in court.

 If an employer fires 50 or more workers within 4 weeks, the minimum notice periods might be different.
 If this applies to you, get legal advice.